flipacholas/Architecture-of-consoles/articles/nintendo-3ds.Rmd.md

 In terms of the actual CPU, Nintendo partnered again with their [old friend](game-boy-advance#the-nintendo-partnership), **ARM**, to produce their next-generation core.
 ARM's [traditional licensing model](game-boy-advance#tab-1-2-a-new-cpu-venture) (based on offering synthesisable designs) allows Nintendo to mould a CPU to their needs (including fitting it into a big and opaque SoC).
 In the end, ARM gave them a relatively antiquated product with substantial upgrades.
 Their choice was the **ARM11** core, a successor of the ARM9 (featured with the [Nintendo DS](nintendo-ds#cpu)).
 More specifically, the **MPCore** variant, ARM's first **homogenous multi-core** solution.

 Using ARM's designs, Nintendo crafted an ARM11 MPCore cluster housing **two** ARM11 cores [@cpu-lioncash].
 Three years later, with the arrival of the 'New' 3DS, the SoC was expanded to contain **four** ARM11 cores.
-The effects of this will be explained in due time so, before anything else, let's analyse what the new CPU cores offer to this console.
+The effects of this will be explained in due time.
+So, before anything else, let's analyse what the new CPU cores offer to this console.

 ### An iconic industry

 The ARM11 series originated in 2002.
-In the coming years, it became a flagship in the mobile CPU sector, displacing the popular [ARM9](nintendo-ds#arms-new-territories), the short-lived ARM10 and Intel's XScale (the continuation of [StrongARM](nintendo-ds#arms-new-territories), which Intel later liquidated to focus on 'mobile' [x86 CPUs](xbox#p6-and-the-end-of-pentium-numbers)... if only they knew!).
+In the coming years, it became a flagship in the mobile CPU sector, displacing the popular [ARM9](nintendo-ds#arms-new-territories), the short-lived ARM10 and Intel's XScale (the continuation of [StrongARM](nintendo-ds#arms-new-territories), which Intel later liquidated to focus on ['mobile' x86 CPUs](xbox#p6-and-the-end-of-pentium-numbers)... if only they knew!).

 ![A Nokia 5230 (2009), a red 3DS (2011) and a Raspberry Pi Model B (2012), all carrying an ARM11.](cpu/devices.webp)